-Not so long ago, spray-and-pray—deluging customers with as many messages and as frequently as possible—was a common practice.
-Today, customer acquisition isn’t so easy anymore.
-Tech-savvy consumers have come to expect far more from brands.
+Not so long ago, deluging customers with as many messages, as frequently as possible (spray-and-pray), was a common practice in marketing.
+Today, customer acquisition is much more complex.
+Tech-savvy consumers have raised the bar for brands across the board.
 They demand highly personalized engagement and frictionless experiences, all delivered whenever, wherever they choose to go.

 To achieve this, brands have adopted a complex system of solutions ranging from CRMs to data analytics tools to comprehensive marketing automation systems.
-Armed with so much technology, it might appear to the casual observer that tailoring content to audiences experience would be a simple matter.
-In practice, there’s a lot more to it than simply installing some expensive software.
+Equipped with so much technology, tailoring content for optimum audience experience might seem like a simple undertaking.
+In practice, there’s a lot more to it than simply installing some extensive software.

 Beyond the buzz

-This is where marketing’s buzzword of the year—hyper-personalization—comes into play.
-Compared to personalization, hyper-personalization implies a more robust approach to leveraging data, technology, communication, and CX to engage customers.
+This is where marketing’s buzzword of the year—hyper-personalization—comes into the picture.
+Compared to personalization, hyper-personalization entails a more robust approach to leveraging data, technology, communication, and CX to engage customers.

-Brands should adopt hyper-personalization because of 2 crucial benefits.
+Brands should adopt hyper-personalization owing to two crucial benefits.

 The conundrum: big tech is watching

-On the other hand, good-meaning critics might be doubtful of this approach.
+On the other hand, industry critics might be skeptical of this approach.
 Getting too personal may cause audiences to feel that their privacy has been invaded, or that they are being scrutinized all the time.

-While these sentiments are real, the truth is, hyper-personalization does not equate to the reckless crossing of all boundaries.
-Brands are incentivised and advised to take customer compliance seriously, tailor their hyper personalization strategy according to their business models and industries, and be transparent with their customers on data use.
+While these sentiments house valid concerns, the truth remains that hyper-personalization does not imply the reckless transgression of all boundaries.
+Brands are incentivized to take customer compliance seriously, tailor their hyper personalization strategy according to their business models and industries, and be transparent with their customers on data use.

 Start your journey today

-To conclude, this blog has offered perspectives on why hyper-personalization is not just a passing fad, but is here to stay as a winning, customer engagement strategy.
+To conclude, this blog offered perspectives on why hyper-personalization is not just a passing fad, but here to stay as a winning customer engagement strategy.

 Schedule a meeting with our experts to learn how Resulticks’ offerings can enable you to reach your goals.